-

 ----------------------

-Hi, I'm Scott Blakley and I teach bassoon to students of all ages in the San Francisco Bay Area.
-Several of my students in recent years have have won auditions for All-State band, and orchestra, as well as top-rate conservatories , universities, and summer festivals.
+Hi, I'm Scott Blakley and I teach bassoon to students of all ages in Santa Barbara County as well as virtually anywhere.
+Several of my students in recent years have have won auditions for All-State band, and orchestra, as well as top-rate conservatories, universities, and summer festivals.
 I also have adult students who play in community orchestras and chamber ensembles.
 In addition to my advanced students, I'm very proud to have several students for whom bassoon is not the center of the universe, but enjoy playing and practicing as they make considerable progress.

 The bassoon is an incredibly difficult instrument.
 With literally hundreds of different fingerings and a delicate double reed that needs frequent adjustment, the instrument is extremely difficult to learn to play, and impossible to master, without regular private instruction.

 Bassoon can also be a incredibly rewarding.
 With its exceptionally large range and unique tone color, there is a plethora of excellent solo and orchestral repertoire for the instrument.
-Vital to every orchestra, bassoonists are often in demand, contrary to the intense competition among oversaturated pools of violinists, pianists, clarinetists, etc. Playing bassoon will help you get into college and receive generous scholarships
+Vital to every orchestra, bassoonists are often in demand, contrary to the intense competition among over-saturated pools of violinists, pianists, clarinetists, etc. Playing bassoon can absolutely help you get into college and receive generous scholarships.

 My teaching philosophy emphasizes thoughtful practice techniques, meaning I don't feel is simply enough to explain how to play something.
 I focus instead on how to practice, and practice efficiently.
-I use a variety of methods including, re-articulation, singing, conducting, movement, and memorization.
 I also include theory, solfege, and music history in my lessons.
 I believe this approach enables students to envision their own ability to master difficult repertoire while keeping stress and frustration in check.
 Above all, I teach love of music.
 My goal is to inspire students not only enjoy music, but also derive a stronger sense of self, confidence and community from it.

 All lessons are 1 hour or longer so that we can spend the first 5-20 minutes working on the reed.
-Bassoon reeds are extremely sensitive and if not adjusted properly, can be similar to trying to sing with a bad cold; it won't stop you completely, but makes things a lot more difficult and no fun at all.
+Bassoon reeds are extremely sensitive and if not adjusted properly, can be similar to trying to sing with a bad cold; it can stop you completely and at the very least, make things a lot more difficult and less fun.
 Regular lessons help me make sure the students’ reeds are working properly and not making things any more difficult than they have to be.
 This also helps the student to learn how to adjust their own reeds and even make them.
-Since reeds are relatively expensive, being able to adjust and make reeds can save a significant amount of money.

-Most of my lessons take place at my home studio in Oakland or, when possible, during band/orchestra classes at your school.
+Most of my lessons take place at my home studio in Santa Barbara or, when possible, during band/orchestra classes at your school.
 Depending on schedules, I am sometimes able to offer lessons in the student's home.

 Please do not hesitate to contact me for a free trial lesson when you mention my website!
 Advice is always free, so even if you do not choose to start lessons, I'm happy to help!